Case Studies

 Producers selling elsewhere

-Cambridge Food Hub has two national fruit and veg suppliers and only a few other products which are sold nationally – for example, oat milk, lemonade and charity drinks.
+Cambridge Food Hub buys from farms across the UK and also stocks products from some national brands – for example, oat milk and organic grocery items.
 Whenever a supplier is not local, their values need to be in line with the values of the hub.
 Such as, British, ethical, organic, fairtrade for instance.
 They have a food sorting policy which explains the decisions they make for suppliers and distance from the food hub is a part of the policy.

 Customer relationships